Why study SfW Hospitality?

 What can I go on to next?

-- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) levels 2 to 3 in Professional Cookery or Hospitality: Food Preparation and Cooking.
+- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) at SCQF Levels 5 to 6 in Professional Cookery or Hospitality: Food Preparation and Cooking.

 - A one year full time National Certificate (NC) or National Qualification (NQ) in a hospitality subject such as Catering, General Catering, Hospitality or Professional Cookery at a local college of further education.